cujoai/nflua/doc/nflua.md

 ### `nflua.fragsize`

-Integer constant that represents the maximum number of bytes transmitted in a single data message.
+Integer constant that represents the maximum number of bytes transmitted in a script fragment.

 ### `nflua.maxstates`